rochabr/AmazonLocationDemoiOS/README.md

 ### Setting up Amazon Location Services

+Let's start by creating a Place Index.
+Place indexes are used to perform geocoding and reverse-geocoding actions on Amazon Location.
+We will use it to search for places of interest on our application.
+1. Open the Amazon Location Service console at https://console.aws.amazon.com/location/
+2. In the left navigation pane, choose *Place indexes*.
+3. Choose *Create place index*.
+4. Fill out the following boxes:
+	1. Name – Enter a name for the place index resource.
+For example, _ExamplePlaceIndex_.
+Maximum 100 characters.
+Valid entries include alphanumeric characters, hyphens, periods, and underscores.
+	2. Description – Enter an optional description.
+5. Under Data providers, choose an available data provider to use with your place index resource.
+6. Under Data storage options, specify if you intend to store search results from your place index resource.
+7. Under Pricing Plan, choose answers that best fit how you intend to use your place index resource.
+8. (Optional) Under Tags, enter a tag Key and Value.
+This adds a tag your new place index resource.
+For more information, see Tagging your resources.
+9. Choose *Create place index*.

-The first step of our solution consists of creating a new tracker and geofence collection on Amazon Location Services.
+The next step of our solution consists of creating a new tracker and geofence collection on Amazon Location Services.
 Let’s start with the geofence collection:

 1. Open the Amazon Location console at https://console.aws.amazon.com/location/
 2. In the left navigation pane, choose *Geofence collections*.